 Year after year of making the traditional turkey, stuffing, and casseroles gets old for some people.

 Consider making less traditional foods for Thanksgiving.
 Mexican, Indian, Asian, Italian, or West African dishes can all have a place at your table.
-And if you’re open to a vegetarian menu, rice, beans, and vegetables are often much cheaper and healthier than meat.
+And if you’re open to a vegetarian menu, rice, bean, and vegetable recipes are often much cheaper and healthier than meat.
 Even Tofurkey, or “tofu turkey,” is less expensive than buying a bird.

 Also, think about what people actually ate at previous Thanksgiving meals.
 A lot of people make dishes like sweet potato casserole every year because they believe they should.
 But if there’s something you always end up throwing it out, don’t make it this year.

-If you want to really mix things up, why not volunteer for Thanksgiving this year?
-Soup kitchens and Meals on Wheels desperately need volunteers to help out on this important day.
 Volunteering not only lets you skip all the buying, cooking, and cleaning, it allows you to help others and reminds you how truly blessed your life is.
 You can find volunteer opportunities in your area through VolunteerMatch.

 Many stores now open their doors Thursday evening to give shoppers an early start to Black Friday.

-If you’re a die-hard Black Friday shopper and you’re ready to try something new for Thanksgiving, why not consider camping out at your favorite store instead of heading out after cooking and eating a big meal?
+If you’re a die-hard Black Friday shopper and you’re ready to try something new for Thanksgiving, try camping out at your favorite store instead of heading out after cooking and eating a big meal?

 Thanksgiving is all about celebrating with friends and family, being part of Thanksgiving Day traditions, and being grateful for all the blessings in your life.
-It shouldn’t be about cooking “the perfect meal” or having a perfectly decorated house when everyone comes over.
+It shouldn’t be about cooking the perfect meal or having a perfectly decorated house when everyone comes over.
 That just creates extra stress and work for you, and it adds significantly to your costs.

-The more you plan, the more you end up saving.
+The more you plan, the more you save.
 So relax and have fun this year.

 Do you have any tips or tricks for saving money on your Thanksgiving Day dinner?